 We look in detail at the standard workbench height and discuss when to adjust the size to cater to different tasks.

-Make sure your workbench is adjustable because different projects call for different heights.
-For fine work, set the workbench between 37 and 40 inches.
-For light work, it should be set around 36 inches.
-When working on heavy objects, you need a lower height setting, somewhere between 25 and 33 inches.
+- For fine work, set the workbench between 37 and 40 inches; for light work, around 36 inches; and for heavy work, between 25 and 33 inches.

 Why Is Workbench Height So Important?